Oluwafemisire/wander-wise-api/README.md

 .

 ## Support
-For any questions, issues, or feedback regarding WanderWise, please feel free to [contact us](mailto:oluwafemisire.ojuawo@Kibo.school).
-We're here to help!
+For any questions, issues, or feedback regarding WanderWise, please feel free to [contact me](mailto:oluwafemisire.ojuawo@Kibo.school).
+I'd love to hear what you think!